ArmandoLacerda/TicketsWithNoGap/README.md

 # TicketsWithNoGap
-This MS SQL Server T-SQL project addresses a proposed puzzle to generate IDs (ticketing) with no gap in the numbers for distinct branches.
+This MS SQL Server T-SQL project addresses a proposed scenario to generate IDs (ticketing) with no gap in the numbers for distinct branches.